-This virtual symposium is hosted by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMU) and the German Environment Agency (UBA) and organized by the Helmholtz-Centre for Environmental Research (UFZ) as the final event of the SURFACE project:
+This virtual symposium is hosted by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMU) and the German Environment Agency (UBA) and organized by the Helmholtz-Centre for Environmental Research (UFZ) and the German Environment Agency (Umweltbundesamt – UBA) as the final event of the SURFACE project:

 Fit for 2050?